2021–22 Czech Extraliga season

 The 2021–22 Czech Extraliga season was the 29th season of the Czech Extraliga since its creation after the breakup of Czechoslovakia and the Czechoslovak First Ice Hockey League in 1993.
+Defending champions Třinec won the championship for the third time in a row and became the first club to do so in the 21st century.
+They beat Sparta Praha by four games to two in the finals.

 Regular season

 Standings

 Each team played 56 games, playing each of the other fourteen teams four times – 2x at home, 2x away.
 Points were awarded for each game, where three points were awarded for winning in regulation time, two points for winning in overtime or shootout, one point for losing in overtime or shootout, and zero points for losing in regulation time.
 At the end of the regular season, the team that finished with the most points was crowned the league champion.

 Statistics

 Scoring leaders

-The following shows the top ten players who led the league in points, at the conclusion of matches played on 4 March 2022.
+The following shows the top ten players who led the league in points, at the conclusion of the regular season.

 Leading goaltenders

-The following shows the top ten goaltenders who led the league in goals against average, provided that they have played at least 40% of their team's minutes, at the conclusion of matches played on 26 December 2021.
+The following shows the top ten goaltenders who led the league in goals against average, provided that they have played at least 40% of their team's minutes, at the conclusion of the regular season.